-The exhibition was created through an international photo contest sponsored by the Office of International Programs this past fall.
-Thirty-nine photographs were selected from close to 500 submissions taken in 64 countries by students concentrating in 25 departments.
-Many of the experiences depicted in the photos were funded by Princeton programs and departments.
+Showcasing students' participation in international study, internships, service and research, the exhibition was created through the second annual international photo contest held this past fall and sponsored by the Office of International Programs.
+Thirty-six photographs were selected from 253 submissions by 129 students concentrating in 27 departments.
+Most of the students' international experiences were funded by Princeton programs and departments.

 Photographer Andrew Moore, lecturer in visual arts in the Lewis Center for the Arts, selected the winning photographs with assistance from Giorgio DiMauro, associate director of the Study Abroad Program, and Martina Anderson, communications and outreach coordinator in the Office of International Programs.

 The "Best in Show" and "Best in Category" for cityscapes went to junior Niklas Peters, a concentrator in the Woodrow Wilson School of Public and International Affairs, for his photo "Play," taken in Aburi, Ghana.
 Peters participated in a Princeton Global Seminar titled "Sustainable Design: Creating New Solutions for Global Development" in Accra and Kumasi, Ghana, last summer.

 - Abstraction: sophomore Alexandra Hay for "Veneration," taken in St. Petersburg, Russia.

 - Landscape/nature (tie): senior Christopher Yarnell for "In Kono, Sometimes I Feel Small," taken in Koidu Town in Kono, Sierra Leone, and junior Rachel Jackson for "The Anglican Cathedral," taken in Zanzibar, Tanzania.

 - People: junior Danny Growald for "Monk in Lalibela," taken in Lalibela, Ethiopia.